-The Company evaluated events and transactions occurring after December 31, 2021 through February 25, 2022, the date these financial statements were available to be issued, for potential recognition or disclosure.
-No events or transactions, other than the one mentioned in Note 2, occurred during such period that would require recognition or disclosure in these financial statements.
+The Company evaluated events and transactions occurring after December 31, 2022 through February 27, 2023, the date these financial statements were available to be issued, for potential recognition or disclosure.
+No events or transactions occurred during such period that would require recognition or disclosure in these financial statements.